Horne Lake - Qualicum Beach, BC

 From Vancouver, take Highway 1 west to the quaint and charming harbour community of Horseshoe Bay.
-While waiting to board the ferry to Langdale, be sure to explore the scenic marine village, one of Vancouver's best stops for fish' n' chips!
+While waiting to board the ferry to Langdale, be sure to explore the scenic marine village, one of Vancouver’s best stops for fish’ n’ chips!
 Paddlers and scuba divers will feel right at home in the waters of this small town nestled under the mountains bordering Howe Sound.
 While on land, the rocky hiking trails provide challenging terrain for trekkers.
-Be sure to ask BC Ferries about CirclePac Rates and enjoy the scenic sailing through Howe Sound.
+Enjoy the scenic sailing through Howe Sound.

 You will arrive in Langdale 45 minutes later.
 Drive 8 kilometres (5 miles) into the scenic seaside village of Gibsons, a fishing community less than 30 kilometres (18 miles) from Vancouver, but well-removed from the big-city hustle and bustle.
 Nestled amongst Mount Elphinstone, Howe Sound and the Strait of Georgia, this picturesque seaside village offers a relaxing lifestyle surrounded by wildlife and natural beauty.
 Residents are welcoming, and visitors easily get lost in the hospitable ambience of the alluring community.